 d better suppress the news.
 Someone higher than me is of this opinion .
 This means, of course, that the rose-apple is rotten to its core and that Thai bureaucrats engage in criminal acts with impunity.

-Twenty nine "inappropriate" websites are being investigated for content deemed to be critical of or offensive to
+Twenty nine "inappropriate" websites are being investigated for content deemed to be critical of or offensive to the Thai monarchy.

 A police source at the High-Tech Crime Centre said a list of inappropriate websites, compiled about a month ago, has been handed over to the Special Branch Police.